 1. Institutions and programs that grant free computers to seniors

 Usually, when a lot of MNCs and agencies replace their electronics, they give away the used ones for charity.
-Gather information on all the national corporations or non-governmental agencies that might provide you free computers through online sources or acquaintances in your neighborhood.
+Gather information on all the national corporations or non-governmental agencies that might provide you with free computers through online sources or acquaintances in your neighborhood.

-The prerequisite to looking for a source is income proofs or, in some cases, valid referrals by governmental schemes for senior citizens.
+The prerequisite to looking for a source is income proof or, in some cases, valid referrals by governmental schemes for senior citizens.
 There is no problem in reaching out to as many sources as possible if you have access to a computer at your library.

 2. Microsoft Refurbisher Directory

 The Microsoft Refurbisher Directory is a website that will track and locate all the registered computer refurbishers in your locality.
-Microsoft associated with several refurbishing agencies to recycle e-waste and help underprivileged citizens to use free computers or relatively cheap computers.
+Microsoft is associated with several refurbishing agencies to recycle e-waste and help underprivileged citizens to use free computers or relatively cheap computers.

-The Microsoft sponsored program emphasizes the necessity to reduce e-waste because of its adverse effects on the environment.
+The Microsoft-sponsored program emphasizes the necessity to reduce e-waste because of its adverse effects on the environment.
 Additionally, e-waste should be utilized in a way that will bridge the digital gap and imply cohesiveness.

 3. Computers with Causes

 “Computers with causes” is a welfare program that donates refurbished laptops, computers, and tablets to the people in need across the USA.
 Although the organization predominantly helps educational institutions, individuals are eligible to fill the online application form for assistance.